ishioni/homelab-ops/README.md

 ```

 :tada: **Congratulations** you have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

-### :cloud:&nbsp; Configure Cloudflare DNS with Terraform

-:round_pushpin: Review the Terraform scripts under `./terraform/cloudflare/` and make sure you understand what it's doing (no really review it).
-If your domain already has existing DNS records be sure to export those DNS settings before you continue.
-Ideally you can update the terraform script to manage DNS for all records if you so choose to.

-1. Pull in the Terraform deps by running `task terraform:init:cloudflare`

-2. Review the changes Terraform will make to your Cloudflare domain by running `task terraform:plan:cloudflare`

-3. Finally have Terraform execute the task by running `task terraform:apply:cloudflare`

-If Terraform was ran successfully head over to your browser and you _should_ be able to access `https://hajimari.${BOOTSTRAP_CLOUDFLARE_DOMAIN}`

 ## :mega:&nbsp; Post installation